brianhouse/open_circuits/guide/sensors.md

 ## <a name="range"></a> Range

 Ultrasonic range / distance / presence finder!
 Detects if something is in front of it, from 6 inches to about 20 feet, at a resolution of about an inch.
 Use an analog input (A2, A3, A4).

+Note that the power for this sensor comes from the "USB" pin (if it's plugged in) or the "BAT" pin (if it's running via battery).

 ![](img/range.png)